Rodauth::Oauth¶ ↑

 - Backchannel Logout;

-This gem supports also rails (through rodauth-rails).
+This gem supports also rails (via rodauth-rails, which also dictates the versioning policy).

 Installation¶ ↑